georgeslabreche/ccsdsmo-malc/docs/mal_czmq.md

 Parameters

         - `string`: String to search for a possible key correspondence.
 Should not be null.
         - `key`: return value of the matching MDK for the string, if it exists.

-Résult:
+Result:

         - 0: execution valid, the return key can be used.
         - <0: error code, the key parameter is undefined.

 ```c
 typedef int malzmq_md_get_string_fn(unsigned int key, char **string);